Song Ui-young

-Arguably one of the most accomplished midfielders in the SPL, he is known for his high work rate and superb technical abilities.
+Arguably one of the most accomplished midfielders in the Singapore Premier League, he is known for his pace, dribbling, high work rate and superb technical abilities.
 He moved to Singapore in 2011 to join Home United – now known as the Lion City Sailors.
+He has established himself as one of the best midfielders in Southeast Asia.

 Early life

 Song was born in Incheon, South Korea and spent most of his childhood between school and football.
 Song was known as a quiet child during his schooling days, but stood out for his footballing skills and passion for the sport.
 He was scouted in his final year of elementary school to join Cheong Wang Middle School, a school renowned for its footballing programme.
 Song also moved to the dormitory as the school premises were situated in the Gyeonggi-do province, away from Incheon where he lived.